-Shubenacadie Sam will make his annual weather prediction on Wednesday in Shubenacadie.
+Shubenacadie Sam will make his annual weather prediction in less than two weeks in Shubenacadie.

 SHUBENCADIE – Groundhog Day may be two weeks away, but the celebration has already begun as Shubenacadie Sam marks his 25th anniversary in 2013.